LuckySikolia/FCC-FrontEnd/README.md

 #project nine: Building a quiz
 this project taught me how to implement accessibility tools such as keyboard shortcuts, ARIA attributes, access types, contrast and other best design practices.

+#project ten: Tribute page (ert project)
+this project is an unquided project that tested my knowledge on concepts learnt from the begining.